Marthae Marchinae Virginis Neapolitanae Musa Postuma

 Marthae Marchinae Virginis Neapolitanae Musa Posthuma (English translation: The Posthumous Muse of Martha Marchina, the Virgin of Naples) was first published in 1662, sixteen years after Martha Marchina's death.
-The book contains a collection of Latin poems, including epigrams and odes, as well as letters written by Marchina who was an Early Modern Italian poet whose family made and sold soap.
+The book contains a collection of Latin poems attributed to Marchina, including epigrams and odes, as well as letters written by Marchina who was an Early Modern Italian poet whose family made and sold soap.
 The poetry included in this volume were from the private collection of Virgilio Spada, the brother of Cardinal Bernardino Spada, who had been Martha Marchina's benefactor.

+Three of the poems in the collection are thematically linked by depicting the deities Apollo and Selene having a conversation with the Virgin Mary.

 Publication

 Musa Posthuma was published after Marchina's death.
-The book was dedicated to Christina, the former queen of Sweden.
+The book was dedicated to Christina, Queen of Sweden.
 The collection was edited by Francisco Macedo.
 It is unclear how much Macedo edited her verses.
 Macedo, though, was responsible for the titles of the poems, some of which offered brief contextualizing statements for the reader.
 Macedo, however, did seem to play with the order of the poems.
 The final poem in the collection is an epigram that states "Praecipis ex isto demi mala carmina libro. / Si mala sustuleris, quid reliquum fuerit?"
 (You instruct that the bad songs should be excised from such a book. / If you will have taken away the bad ones, what will have been left?)
 Given the content of the epigram, it is unlikely to have been an accidental placement but was instead the intentional placement by an editor.
 Her corpus of writing was well received for centuries after her death.